-expansion of the Vancouver store became so rapid that Mr. Fowles was appointed assistant manager and served in that capacity until 1911. when he was transferred to establish a buying office to be known as the Eastern Buying Agency.
-From a small beginning this office has become an important, factor in the Company's business.
+From this time on the expansion of the Vancouver store became so rapid that Mr. Fowles was appointed assistant manager and served in that capacity until 1911, when he was transferred to establish a buying office to be known as the Eastern Buying Agency.
+From a small beginning this office has become an important factor in the Company's business.

-From this time on the WALTER FOWLES, ESQ.
+WALTER FOWLES, ESQ.
+Manager, Eastern Buying Agency

 Years of careful study of merchandise in his association with the retail stores, and familiarity with the requirements of the various classes of people in Western Canada, have eminently fitted Mr. Fowles for this important position, where he supervises the purchases of all visiting H.B.C. buyers to the Eastern Canadian and United States markets.
-Mr. Fowles is held in high esteem by the buyers and officials of the stores department and enjoys the respect of all classes of business men in the East with whom he comes in While a hard driver of bargains, he is well known to be inne nic y a t variably fair and courteous in all his dealings.
+Mr. Fowles is held in high esteem by the buyers and officials of the stores department and enjoys the respect of all classes of business men in the East with whom he comes in While a hard driver of bargains, he is well known to be invariably fair and courteous in all his dealings.